ammar-tanwar/bloglearnbay/posts/differentiating-data-scientist-and-data-analyst.md

 * Degree in mathematics, statistics, or business, with an analytics focus
 * Experience working with languages such as SQL/CQL, R, Python
 * A strong combination of analytical skills, intellectual curiosity, and reporting acumen
-* A solid understanding of data mining techniques, emerging technologies (MapReduce, Spark, large-scale data frameworks, machine learning, neural networks) and a proactive approach, with an ability to manage multiple priorities simultaneously.
+* A solid understanding of data mining techniques, emerging technologies (MapReduce, Spark, large-scale data frameworks, Machine Learning, neural networks) and a proactive approach, with an ability to manage multiple priorities simultaneously.
 * Familiarity with agile development methodology
 * Exceptional facility with Excel and Office
 * Strong written and verbal communication skills